 That’s because hair masks should be a regular part of your regime for healthy hair.
 When hair is dry, it’s more likely to split and break, especially on the weaker ends of hair.
 Natural oils and conditioners help repair damaged hair and restore hair’s protein, keratin.

 Up your intake of protein and healthy fats, brush gently with natural hair tools, and avoid hot styling tools when possible to keep hair moisturized and healthy.
 Then apply one of these strengthening masks once a week to nourish, heal and help prevent split ends.

 How to Heal Split Ends – 4 Ways

 Mix 1/4 cup whole fat yogurt with a tablespoon of olive oil.
 Apply to your hair and leave the mask on for 15-30 minutes then wash and rinse.
-Olive oil contains fatty acids that coat hair, locking in moisture and protecting against damage.
+Olive oil contains fatty acids that coat hair, locking in moisture and protecting the hair against damage.

 3. Hot coconut oil treatment

-Wrap head in towel or put on a shower cap and leave mask for at least 20 minutes.
+Wrap your head in a towel or put on a shower cap and leave the mask on for at least 20 minutes.
 The longer the better, even overnight.
 If you have trouble getting the oil out of your hair you might need to shampoo twice or add a bit of dish soap to your shampoo.

 A vinegar rinse will make your hair so soft!
 The acetic acid in apple cider vinegar clears out product residue and adds shine while the herbs strengthen hair.